 - Is the place we are storing the data properly secured?

-You'll then what to define the parameters of the risk assessment.
+You'll then need to define the parameters of the risk assessment.
 Here are a few good questions to help you decide:

 - What is the purpose of the assessment?